imaoca/dl166/README.md

 #Known bugs
 ------------------------

 Carry flag behavior is incomprehensible.
-You must define a condition that clears the carry flag.
+I must define a condition that clears the carry flag.
+It is fixed on 2020/09/14